EngineerGuy314/pico-WSPRer/README.md

 This allows a Raspberry Pi Pico to function as a pico-balloon WSPR tracker, with the only other required hardware being a cheap GPS module such as ATGM336H.

-Because the Pico needs to be overclocked, the total power draw of the Pico and GPS module will be around 100mA at 4 volts.
+With the original code the Pico was being overclocked to 270Mhz, so the total power draw of the Pico and GPS module was around 100mA at 4 volts.
+But this version I have the speed down to 135Mhz, which is fine for transmitting on 20M (14Mhz).
+At this speed the pico/GPS combo draws less than 80mA at 4v.

 # Quick-start
 1. Install Raspberry Pi Pico SDK.
 Configure environment variables.
 Test whether it is built successfully.